Managing Nodes

 To reset a node on a cluster managed by kURL:

-1. Run the kURL reset script on a VM that you are able to delete if the script is unsuccessful.
 The kURL reset script first runs the EKCO shutdown script to cordon the node.
 Then, it attempts to remove all Kubernetes packages and host files from the node.

 • Online: